eufrizz/robotic_manipulation/README.md

 According to getsizeof, each batch is 232 bytes, but the image data alone is definitely way more than this (3x224x224=150kB, still small tho)

 Managed to load dataset into ram with keep_in_memory=True, but still took about the same amount of time and exhibited the saw pattern

+Once in training (in a notebook) I encountered a memory leak that caused the kernel to quickly crash when in ran out of memory.
+Just calling torch.cuda.empty_cache() fixed this.
+I also called gc.collect() beforehand; this didn't reduce the memory usage but maybe it helped?

 ## CUDA/Pytorch Profiling
 Requires running as root (had to switch to root user `sudo su`).
 Setting `NVreg_RestrictProfilingToAdminUsers=0` with modprobe did not allow any user to do GPU profiling.